 Describe how and why diversity will make your organization better.
 Every organization will benefit from diverse perspectives.
 True learning comes in the application of a concept; so, demonstrate commitment by clearly articulating how diversity will improve key areas such as innovation, process flow, customer experience, etc.

 Avoid quotas and reputationally-driven goals.
 A female colleague was once offered a board position and she asked why the invitation had been extended.
-The president callously said to her, “We need your demographic.”[i]
+The president callously replied to her, “We need your demographic.”[i]
 That is the wrong answer and the wrong perspective.
 Our mandate is to grow and learn, not to create quotas for perceived reputational benefits.

 Describe your personal leadership goals.
 For example, are you finding that most of your social interactions primarily involve men?
 How are you changing that?
 If you oversee a lot of meetings, how are you ensuring that diverse populations have a meaningful way to contribute and share their thoughts?
 Are you actively acknowledging contributions from minority voices?